 - 4. The Council have drawn my attention to the policies they consider to be relevant to this appeal and I have taken them into account as a material consideration.
 However, powers under the Regulations to control advertisements may be exercised only in the interests of amenity and public safety, taking account of any material factors.
 In my determination of this appeal, the Council's policies have not therefore, by themselves, been decisive. - 5.
-The telephone kiosk would be located on the pedestrianised North End within the centre of Croydon and within Central Croydon Conservation Area.
-The Central Croydon Conservation Area Appraisal and Management Plan shows that 104 North End, its attached neighbours and a building to the opposite side of the street and adjacent to the site of the telephone kiosk are locally listed buildings that contribute to the special character of the conservation area.
+The telephone kiosk would be located within the centre of Croydon and within Central Croydon Conservation Area.
+The Central Croydon Conservation Area Appraisal and Management Plan shows that buildings to the opposite side of 19-21 High Street are locally listed buildings, with the exception of 14-18 High Street, that are on the statutory list.
+These buildings contribute toward the special character of the conservation area.